Bioconductor/BioC2020/docs/travel-accommodations.md

 Maps will be provided with locations of these services.

-If you have a disability and require assistance, or would like more information, please note this on the registration form or by contacting Erica Feick at efeick@ds.dfci.harvard.edu or 617-632-5323.
+If you have a disability and require assistance, or would like more information, please note this on the registration form or by contacting Erica Feick at 617-632-5323.

 ## Arriving by air